-We hope you will be able to attend the Spring TCA business meeting, which will be held Saturday at 8:35 p.m.
+We hope you will be able to attend the Spring TCA business meeting, which will be held Saturday at 8:00 p.m.
 Only members may vote, but all are welcome to attend.
+This year the meeting will be held in the Briarpark room.

-Finally, if you have any questions, comments or suggestions, please visit chess control in the Exhibition hall Foyer or at the TCA membership Meeting.
+Finally, if you have any questions, comments or suggestions, please visit chess control in the Grand Ballroom Foyer or at the TCA membership Meeting.

 Thank you very much for your participation and support.